mattparker/lamplighthelp/source/33-2-3_Investigation_Actions.markdown

 manager, change the status and click save.
 Safeguarding managers will receive an email notification asking them to review and close the concern.

-You will now see that most actions are locked to investigators.
+You will now see that most actions are locked to {{safeguarding lead contact}}s.
 A Safeguarding Manager will now need to review the concern and sign it off.

 ### Sign off